teh-maxh/nsa-header/readme.txt

 License: DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE, Version 2 License URI: http://www.wtfpl.net/txt/copying/

-NSA Header adds an NSA-Keywords HTTP header to reduce the effectiveness of mass spying operations.
+Add NSA Header adds an NSA-Keywords HTTP header to reduce the effectiveness of mass spying operations.

 == Description ==
-NSA Header uses a list of keywords known to be sensitive to mass spying operations.
+Add NSA Header uses a list of keywords known to be sensitive to mass spying operations.
 It randomly selects a few of those keywords with each page request and includes them in an NSA-Keywords HTTP header.
 This introduces useless information to mass spying operations, reducing their effectiveness.